 California offers players eight draw games.
 California Lottery draw games include the two most popular multi-jurisdictional games in the US: Powerball and Mega Millions.

-Mega Millions is another multi-jurisdictional draw game involving 45 US states, DC and the US Virgin Islands.
+Mega Millions is a multi-jurisdictional draw game involving 45 US states, DC and the US Virgin Islands.
 California began taking part in Mega Millions in 2005.

-Like Powerball, Mega Millions costs $2 to play.
-Again, players in other states may have a Megaplier option that costs an additional $1 and increases payouts, but California doesn’t offer it.
+Mega Millions costs $2 to play.
+Players in other states may have a Megaplier option that costs an additional $1 and increases payouts, but California doesn’t offer it.
 The game involves picking five numbers from 1-70 (the white balls) plus a sixth number from 1-25 (the gold Mega Ball).
 The chance of guessing all six numbers correctly and winning the top prize is 1 in 302.5 million.

 On the day California first joined the Mega Millions in June 2005, the state broke the record for most Mega Millions tickets sold in a state during a 24-hour period.
 For that first Mega Millions in which CA participated, a special drawing took place at Paramount Studios in Hollywood.
 Carrie Underwood, who had just won “American Idol” a month before, called out the winning numbers.